Vyvy-vi/python-regex/README.md

 # python-regex
-Simple regex tool made in Python
+Simple regex tool made in Python.\nColorama module used for highlighting.